liamzebedee/jekyll-i18n/README.md

 **Jekyll i18n** is a plugin that enables simplistic multi-language site designs using Jekyll.
-It is written by [Liam Z](liamz.co) and licensed under the GPLv3.
+It is written by [Liam Edwards-Playne](liamz.co) and licensed under the GPLv3.

 # Install
 > gem install jekyll-i18n